 Regularly recognizing the efforts of our nurses and the whole hospital care team is both appropriate and necessary to create positive work environments that will translate into high-quality patient care.

 Massachusetts hospitals serve communities by providing medically necessary care 24 hours a day, seven days a week.
 To meet their mission, hospitals are open and accessible to all members of the public.
 As such, staff, patients, and family members of patients may unfortunately be subject to incidences of violence within the hospital setting despite hospitals’ best efforts.

-In Massachusetts, the state’s Executive Office of Health and Human Services and the Executive Office of Labor and Workforce Development have issued guidance and information for entities like hospitals to develop workplace violence prevention and crisis response plans.
-The main accrediting agency for hospitals – the Joint Commission – recognizes the need for facilities to protect against workplace violence; it has issued guidance and standards that hospitals have used to update existing practices.
+In Massachusetts, the state’s Executive Office of Health and Human Services and the Executive Office of Labor and Workforce Development have issued guidance and information for entities like hospitals to develop healthcare violence prevention and crisis response plans.
+The main accrediting agency for hospitals – the Joint Commission – recognizes the need for facilities to protect against healthcare violence; it has issued guidance and standards that hospitals have used to update existing practices.
 In addition, federal agencies such as the Centers for Disease Control and Prevention’s National Institute for Occupational Safety and Health and the U.S. Occupational Safety and Health Administration have issued guidance and information that hospitals and other providers review regularly.